CClingain/OneTrainMyth/ProcessJournal.md

 The goal I have for this Monday is to clean and merge all the ferry data.
 I need this completed before I can get the waiting time distributions.

+##### April 15, 2019

+Although I’m still working towards the goal I originally set on April 12, I have some good news: I finally got the rest of the July data\!
+I’ll run it through the cleaners now and push the code.
+Let’s hope I can also complete the other goal too. :)

+##### April 29, 2019

+These past two weeks, I ran all final cleaning for the data.
+Once the data was cleaned, I found the closest ferry, calculated the wait times, and extracted the relevant time features.
+As of today, I’ve run some initial analysis.

+One concern that I have is that my data are conditionally independent.
+That is, data from separate months or separate days are likely independent of one another, but consecutive data points are unlikey independent.
+This means any statistical test with an iid assumption will be a bit tricky.
+I will still use such tests, but will have to be cautious about the interpretation.